 The Court continues to monitor closely the state of the health crisis in Utah and around the nation.
 President Trump's March 13, 2020 National Emergency declaration remains in effect.
-Governor Herbert recently declared a new state of emergency on August 20, 2020, and while restrictions have been imposed and relaxed, new daily cases of COVID-19 in Utah have risen sharply in recent weeks.
-The World Health Organization advises that the global pandemic is not subsiding.
-Globally, over 33,000,000 people have been infected, and nearly 1,000,000 have died from the disease.
+Governor Herbert recently declared a new state of emergency on August 20, 2020.
+In light of unprecedented levels of COVID-19 transmission in the State of Utah, the Governor has transitioned the State from phased stages of reopening to a new COVID-19 Transmission Index.
+Notwithstanding increasing restrictions throughout much of the State, new daily cases of COVID-19 in Utah have surged to unprecedented levels in recent weeks.
+The World Health Organization advises that the global pandemic is accelerating.
+Globally, over 43,000,000 people have been infected, and nearly 1,200,000 have died from the disease.
 Finally, the Judicial Conference of the United States has found that emergency conditions due to the national COVID-19 crisis have affected and will materially affect the functioning of the federal courts.

-The Centers for Disease Control and Prevention (CDC) continues to issue guidance to combat the spread of the disease, and to promote the health and well-being of the nation.
+The Centers for Disease Control and Prevention (CDC) continues to issue guidance to combat the spread of the disease and to promote the health and well-being of the nation.
 The Court is closely monitoring the CDC's developing guidance as well as various directives from all branches and levels of government.
 Among other things, the CDC recommends that all Americans avoid close contact with others (i.e., being within six feet) and wear cloth face coverings in public or when around others.
 These and other measures are in response to increased concerns about the extent of asymptomatic transmission of the virus and the potential for the virus to spread through mere conversations or breathing, in addition to airborne transmission through coughing or sneezing.

-To this date, there are nationwide now over 7,000,000 confirmed cases of Americans infected with COVID-19, resulting in over 200,000 deaths.
-Utah has now confirmed over 70,000 cases, resulting in nearly 4,000 hospitalizations and more than 450 deaths.
+To this date, there are nationwide now over 8,700,000 confirmed cases of Americans infected with COVID-19, resulting in over 225,000 deaths.
+Utah has now confirmed over 105,000 cases, resulting in over 5,000 hospitalizations and nearly 600 deaths.
 Among other things, the Salt Lake County area has experienced significant outbreaks of the virus in many of its jails.
 The available evidence continues to suggest difficulty tracking the real spread of COVID-19 because large numbers of infections remain undetected due to asymptomatic carriers, varying degrees of symptoms, a lack of adequate testing, and other factors.
 Some scientific organizations estimate the total number of cases in the United States could be as high as ten times the number of reported cases.
 Overall, the daily number of reported new infections is generally increasing again both in Utah and throughout the United States.

-After careful consideration of publicly available data; following consultation with appropriate stakeholders; and consistent with the Court's phased reopening plan and the procedures outlined in General Orders 20-17 and 20-26 - the Court will remain in Phase I of its phased reopening plan, as described below.2 Subject to modification as conditions require, it is HEREBY ORDERED:
+After careful consideration of publicly available data, following consultation with appropriate stakeholders, and consistent with the Court's phased reopening plan and the procedures outlined in General Orders 20-017 and 20-029, the Court will remain in Phase I of its phased reopening plan, as described below.2 Subject to modification as conditions require, it is HEREBY ORDERED: